 There was about 5 km (~3.1 miles) left of rocky, toe-busting descents before we made it back to the first portion of the trail.
 We were exhausted.
 I wanted it to be over more than anything.

-Despite the struggles that came with it, I’m glad we did it.
+Despite the struggles that came with hiking Gros Morne Mountain, I’m glad we did it.
 I mean, did you see the pictures?
 It is certainly an experience we will never forget and a lesson in humility.
 Nature can both build us up and destroy us, and sometimes it happens simultaneously.

-Length: 16 km (almost 10 miles).
-It took us eight hours, but we were going pretty slowly.
+- Length: 16 km (almost 10 miles).
+It took us eight hours, but we were going pretty slowly and taking plenty of breaks.
 The trail to the overlook is 4 km (~2.5 miles) each way.

 More Helpful Tips